Coronavirus in Asia

-Concerning parcels coming from China, or from infected countries, they, therefore do not pose health risks, while their number has very significantly decreased due to the drop in air traffic.
+Concerning parcels coming from China or infected countries, they do not pose health risks, while their number has significantly decreased due to the drop in air traffic.

 How to protect yourself from COVID-19?

 Every hour wash and clean your hands with an alcohol-based soap or wash them with soap and warm water.
-(The virus on your hands will be killed by this action)
+(This action will kill the virus on your hands)

-If someone is coughing (or sneezing), stay at least 1 meter away from yourself to this person.
+If someone coughs (or sneezing), stay at least 1 meter away from yourself to this person.

-If you feel unwell or feel some symptoms, stay at home and avoid contact with other members of your family or friends.
-Don’t go to the hospital or to doctors: call your doctor and he will inform you what to do and to direct you to the right health facility.
+If you feel unwell or feel some symptoms, stay at home and avoid contact with other family members or friends.
+Don’t go to the hospital or doctors: call your doctor, and he will inform you what to do and direct you to the right health facility.

 10 reasons why you don’t have to panic